deadghost/front-end-code-challenge/README.md

 users or when the requirements are very well specified.

 ## Logging
-TODO.
+TODO

+### Mobile/Tablet CSS
+TODO

+### Accessibility
+TODO

 ## Production Deployment
+TODO
 ### Cross browser CSS
-We use PostCSS's autoprefixer before we deploy.
+TODO We use PostCSS's autoprefixer before we deploy.
 This fixes many CSS issues but not all of them.
 The site needs to be eyeballed on different browsers to look for obvious broken styling.